 Loans to variable-rate borrowers are generally charged a base interest rate called RSF Prime, which is calculated by taking the then current interest rate on the Notes (see "Interest Rates" on page 11) and adding a spread.
-As of April 1, 2023, the RSF Prime rate is 5.25% and the spread is 4.50%.
+As of April 1, 2024, the RSF Prime rate was 6.00% and the spread was 4.90%.
 Certain loans may be charged more or less than RSF Prime based on the borrower's risk profile.